 Earnings Rate with The Marriott Bonvoy Boundless Credit Card

 In addition to the very generous welcome bonus, cardmembers will continue earning points on every purchase with the Marriott Bonvoy Boundless Credit Card.
-When used at one of Marriott’s more than 7,000 properties, cardmembers will earn a hefty 6 points per dollar spent.
+When used at one of Marriott’s more than 7,000 properties, cardmembers will earn an incredible 17 points per dollar spent.
 Even everyday spending earns a respectable 2 points per dollar on all other purchases.